PROPERTY FROM THE COLLECTION OF BRIAN P. BURNS

 The canvas is lined, providing a secure and stable structural support.
-Some faint traces of craquelure, mostly to the dog, which are stable.
 The work appears in good overall condition.

 "In response to your inquiry, we are pleased to provide you with a general report of the condition of the property described above.
 Since we are not professional conservators or restorers, we urge you to consult with a restorer or conservator of your choice who will be better able to provide a detailed, professional report.
 Prospective buyers should inspect each lot to satisfy themselves as to condition and must understand that any statement made by Sotheby's is merely a subjective, qualified opinion.
 Prospective buyers should also refer to any Important Notices regarding this sale, which are printed in the Sale Catalogue.